2008 Indianapolis Colts season: Week 10: at Pittsburgh Steelers

 Coming off their Sunday night home win over the Patriots, the Colts flew to Heinz Field for a Week 10 duel with the Pittsburgh Steelers.
 In the first quarter, Indianapolis trailed early as Steelers RB Mewelde Moore got a 1-yard TD run.
 The Colts immediately responded with QB Peyton Manning completing a 65-yard TD pass to WR Reggie Wayne.
 In the second quarter, Pittsburgh answered with Moore getting another 1-yard TD run, along with kicker Jeff Reed getting a 42-yard field goal.
 Indianapolis closed out the half with Manning completing a 2-yard TD pass to TE Dallas Clark.

 In the third quarter, the Colts tied the game with kicker Adam Vinatieri getting a 36-yard field goal.
 In the fourth quarter, the Steelers regained the lead as Reed nailed a 24-yard field goal.
 Indianapolis took the lead as Manning completing a 17-yard TD pass to RB Dominic Rhodes, along with the defense preventing any Pittsburgh comeback.

-This was the Colts' first win in Pittsburgh since 1968.
-With the win, the Colts improved to 5–4.
+The Colts improved to 5–4 and defeated the Steelers on the road in Pittsburgh for the first time since the 1968 season, ending a 12-game road losing streak to them.